D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/definitions/Uncertainty.md

 - Attributes:
   - Fullscale
     - Type: double
-    - Description: The total range of measurement of the signal, i.e., $\left| max - min \right|}$.
+    - Description: The total range of measurement of the signal, i.e., $\left| max - min \right|$.
 The value is expected to be in the same physical quantity as the sensor value.
   - ProportionError
     - Type: double
     - Description: The proportion error on the signal.
 The value is expected to be a dimensionless physical quantity between 0 and 1 in SI unit.
 This proportion is applied to the `Fullscale` to obtain the standard deviation of the Gaussian probability distribution that describes the uncertainty of the signal.
 The mean value of that Gaussian distribution is the signal value.